-By clicking the "I agree" button/box on the Unique website or in the Order Form, accessing the Unique website or by utilizing the Service (e.g. Unique App) you accept this DPA you agree to be bound by this DPA and you represent and warrant that you have full authority to bind the Customer to this DPA.
+By clicking the "I agree" button/box on the Unique website or in the box in the Order Form, accessing the Unique website or by utilizing the Service (e.g. Unique App) or by signing the DPA, you accept this DPA you agree to be bound by this DPA and you represent and warrant that you have full authority to bind the Customer to this DPA.

 1.1.
 “Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with the subject entity.
 “Control,” for purposes of this definition, means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity.

 1.2.
 “Authorized Affiliate” means any of Customer’s Affiliate(s) which (a) is subject to the Data Protection Laws and Regulations, and (b) is permitted to use the Service pursuant to the Agreement between Customer and Unique, but has not signed its own Order Form with Unique and is not a “Customer” as defined under the Agreement.

 1.3.
 “Authorized User” means any individual authorized or otherwise enabled by Customer to use the Service through Customer’s account.